 Papworth Trust's Board has collective responsibility for the financial health and wellbeing of the organisation, holding the charity in trust for present and future beneficiaries, and making sure that it remains true to its charitable objects.

-Brian is now a portfolio non-executive director, consultant and trustee, following an executive career in local and regional government to 2010.
+Brian is now a portfolio non executive director, consultant and trustee, following an executive career in local and regional government to 2010.
 He was the Chief Executive of two Scottish unitary local authorities, and the Chief Executive of the former East of England Regional Assembly.
-He was part of the NED team which secured Foundation Trust status for the West Suffolk Hospital in 2012 and also chaired the Board of the Theatre Royal Bury St Edmunds - Britain’s oldest working Regency theatre.
-His current portfolio includes being a main Group Board member of Clarion Housing Group and Vice Chair of its stockholding subsidiary, chairing the Anglian Central Regional Flood and Coastal Committee, chairing the Sizewell C Community Forum, and Panel member work for HS2 on discretionary compensation schemes.
-He is also Vice Chair of Ormiston Families; a regional children and families charity operating across East Anglia.
-Brian is married and has 2two grown up children living in London.
+He was part of the NED team which secured Foundation Trust status for the West Suffolk Hospital in 2012 and also chaired the Board of the Theatre Royal in Bury St Edmunds.
+More recently he was a main Board member of Clarion Housing Group, and Vice Chair of its stockholding subsidiary.
+He also was Vice Chair of Ormiston Families, a regional children and families charity operating across East Anglia.
+His current portfolio includes chairing the Anglian (Great Ouse) Regional Flood and Coastal Committee, chairing the Sizewell C Community Forum, and Panel Member work for HS2 on discretionary compensation schemes.
 He lives near Bury St Edmunds.

-Debbie Sorkin is National Director of Systems Leadership at the Leadership Centre, a national charity housed in the Local Government Association that specialises in strengthening leadership across public services.
+Debbie Sorkin is National Director of Systems Leadership at the Leadership Centre, a national charity with close historic ties to the Local Government Association that specialises in strengthening leadership across public services.
 Prior to joining the Leadership Centre, Debbie was Chief Executive at the National Skills Academy for Social Care, which had a remit to strengthen leadership in the sector.
-Her work spans social care, the NHS, public health, housing and other sectors, and she is a Board Member of Octavia Housing, where she leads on care issues.
+She is a Trustee of the Royal British Legion and a Board Member of Octavia Housing, leading on care and safeguarding issues.
 Debbie became a Trustee in 2011 and has been Vice Chair since 2012.

 Richard was a partner in Deloitte for 28 years and worked in the London, Cambridge and New York offices.
 He has worked in a wide variety of industry sectors, including technology and support services.
 Richard held a variety of leadership roles during his time with Deloitte, having full P&L responsibility and accountability for regional offices, IT and Enterprise Risk Services.
 He also played an important role in the firm’s governance, having been an elected member of the Board, Remuneration Committee and Audit Committee for many years.